anoopsarkar/nlp-class/project.md

   large LM for the target side of the large phrase table and the dev and test files (93MB compressed)
 * `en.tiny.3g.arpa`: tiny LM from the decoding homework

+#### Chinese word segmentation data

+The training data for training a Chinese word segmenter is in the `seg` directory.

+The data comes from the [Chinese Word Segmentation Bakeoff](http://www.sighan.org/bakeoff2005/).

+The data has been processed into a column format similar to the chunking format used in the chunker homework.
+If you wish to convert this into a frequency dictionary you will have to parse these column files into words using the `B` (begin word) and `I` (inside word) and `O` (single character word) tags.

+There are three files:

+* `cityu_train.utf8`: from the City University of Hong Kong
+* `msr_train.utf8`: from Microsoft Research (Beijing)
+* `upenn_train.utf8`: from the University of Pennsylvania Chinese Treebank

+They can be converted into a single frequency dictionary for your homework segmenter, or you can use your chunker to train a context-aware model of Chinese word segmentation.

+You may want to check if your segmentation actually improves alignment scores before you proceed through the entire translation pipeline.
+A simple way to check this is to compare the IBM Model 1 scores with the provided segmented Chinese aligned to the given parallel English data with your own segmentation of the Chinese data also aligned to the same parallel English data.

 ### Scripts

 The following are scripts that can be used to create a phrase table with